 For example, after being interviewed on a major podcast, I knew the host was well connected to another podcast I wanted to be featured on.
 I simply reached out and asked if he would be open to an introduction.

 If you don’t ask, the answer is always a no. If you follow the previous steps, people will more than likely be willing to help in any way they can.

 Step 8 – Be patient and pleasantly persistent

-It took me 4 months from the point when I first made contact to the Dalai Lama’s office to receiving the foreword.
+It took me 4 months from the point when I first made contact with the Dalai Lama’s office to receiving the foreword.
 Throughout that time, I maintained communication with the monk in his office.

 I went through a lot of fear, self-doubt, and concern that they thought my book was garbage.
-But I followed step 4, rose above those feelings and remained committed to my mission with patience and persistence.
+But I followed step 4, rose above those feelings, and remained committed to my mission with patience and persistence.

 Your book is your baby, it is your life’s message being shared with the world.
 But marketing and promoting it is hard, it’s very hard.
 I assure you it’s worth all the effort though, especially when you get a message from someone telling you how much your work has made an impact in their life.

 Follow these steps and you too will be able to transform your book into a movement and touch the lives of millions across the globe.

 Look what the Dalai Lama had to say about Akshay’s book, ‘Fearvana’: